Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Prelimaries and Notation

-Specifically, this proposition is a consequence of the regular value theorem and Lemmas~4.2 and~4.7 in~\cite{DS03}.
-Thus, all of the non-orthodecomposable (NOD) frames in $\mathcal{F}_{N,d}^\mathbb{F}$ constitute the nonsingular points of the variety.
+As we shall soon see, the set of OD frames contain the singular points of the FUNTF varieties, and the nonorthodecomposable (NOD, pronounced ``nod") frames are contained in the set of nonsingular points of the FUNTF varieties.

-The \emph{correlation network} was introduced in \cite{S2007} to provide a simple characterization of OD frames.
-The correlation network of a frame $\gamma(F)=(V,E)$ is the undirected graph with vertex set $V=[N]$ such that $(i,j)\in E$ if and only if $\langle f_i,f_j\rangle\not = 0$.
+The \emph{correlation network} was introduced in \cite{S2007} to provide a simple characterization of OD frames, and certain arguments dramatically simplify when they are expressed in terms of the correlation networks.
+The correlation network (now sometimes known as the frame graph) of a frame $\gamma(F)=(V,E)$ is the undirected graph with vertex set $V=[N]$ such that $(i,j)\in E$ if and only if $\langle f_i,f_j\rangle\not = 0$.

 \begin{proposition}[Lemma~3.2.5 in~\cite{S2007}] A frame $F$ is NOD if and only if $\gamma(F)$ is connected. \end{proposition}

 Given a frame $F\in\mathcal{F}^{\mathbb{F}}_{N,d}$, we define the \textit{spark} of $F$ (written $\mathrm{spark}(F)$) to be the size of the smallest linearly dependent subset of $F$.
 Note that $\mathrm{spark}(F)\leq d+1$; if $\mathrm{spark}(F)=d+1$ then we say that $F$ is \textit{full spark}.
 Observe that a frame is full spark if and only if the following statement holds: If $k<d$ and $W\subseteq\mathbb{F}^d$ is a subspace of dimension $k$, then $|W\cap F|\leq k$.
 Therefore it follows that any orthodecomposable frame with $N>d$ is not full spark.